RuffRyders/ai-job-hunter/README.md

 Update `CURRENT_MODEL` to change the Hugging Face model.

-## Prompt generation
+## Prompt Engineering

-Prompt generation is currently handled by `src/services/PromptGenerator/PromptGenerator.ts`.
+Prompt engineering in this project currently uses the string formatting templates located at `src/data/prompts.ts` and the prompt format util at `src/utils/formatPrompt.ts`.

 ## Codebase structure